United States Patent and Trademark Office

 The United States Patent and Trademark Office (USPTO) is an agency in the U.S. Department of Commerce that serves as the national patent office and trademark registration authority for the United States.
-The USPTO's headquarters are in Alexandria, Virginia, after a 2005 move from the Crystal City area of neighboring Arlington, Virginia.
+The USPTO's headquarters are in Alexandria, Virginia, after a 2005 move from the Crystal City area of neighboring Arlington County, Virginia.

 The USPTO is "unique among federal agencies because it operates solely on fees collected by its users, and not on taxpayer dollars".
 Its "operating structure is like a business in that it receives requests for services—applications for patents and trademark registrations—and charges fees projected to cover the cost of performing the services [it] provide[s]".

 The office is headed by the under secretary of commerce for intellectual property and director of the United States Patent and Trademark Office.
-As of January 2025, Coke Morgan Stewart is acting undersecretary and director, having been appointed to the position by President Trump on January 20.
+As of September 2025, John A. Squires is the undersecretary and director, having been confirmed by the U.S. Senate as part of an en bloc vote.

 The USPTO cooperates with the European Patent Office (EPO) and the Japan Patent Office (JPO) as one of the Trilateral Patent Offices.
 The USPTO is also a Receiving Office, an International Searching Authority and an International Preliminary Examination Authority for international patent applications filed in accordance with the Patent Cooperation Treaty.